brillout/wildcard-api/docs/blog/rest-or-graphql.md

 # REST or GraphQL?
 A simple answer.

-Whether REST or GraphQL better fits your application depends on many factors: do you need third parties to be able to access your data?
+Whether REST or GraphQL is the right tool for your application depends on many factors: do you need third parties to be able to access your data?
 What are third parties going to do with your data?
 Is your stack statically typed?